 South Africa | The industry is changing, and its changing fast.
 There is a growing demand for ever-deeper travel experiences - what some would call transformative travel.
 This trend demands an authentic and experiential holiday that reaches a deeper emotional level than ever before.

 Many travellers to Africa no longer want to skim the surface of things but want to go deeper; to have a more meaningful experience where they feel that their travel experience has not only added positively to the places and people, they have visited but has also aided in their own personal growth.
 This innovative and conscious approach to travel inspires beyond the personal and into the community and can bring resounding positive change for conservation and sustainable tourism.

-Recently we hosted along with Rae Safaris an unusual tourism meets conservation safari at the Pilansberg National Park, with a group of veterinarians and animal behaviorists.
+Recently we hosted an unusual tourism meets conservation safari at the Pilanesberg National Park, with a group of international veterinarians and animal behaviourists.

-For the first couple of days we used telemetry to track down predators, with the exceptionally knowledgeable and passionate John Power and Andrew Rae.
-Then followed up with a series of white and black rhino notching’s and chipping with the Pilansberg Rhino Protection Service.
+For the first few of days, we used telemetry to track down predators such as cheetah and the critically endangered African wild dog, with the exceptionally knowledgeable and passionate John Power and Andrew Rae.
+Then followed up with a series of white and black rhino notching’s with the Pilanesberg Rhino Protection Service.

-This was an exceptional few days where we got up close and personal to one of Africa's greatest of mammals in a meaningful way that contributes not only towards their protection but also to our scientific understanding of them.
+This was an exceptional few days where we not only got up close and personal to one of Africa's greatest mammals in a meaningful way, but also contributed invaluably towards their protection and our scientific understanding of these iconic species.